 As described in Section 4 under Service Amenity Improvements, CCJPA is managing a CalSTA and Caltrans DRMT-led, multi-agency initiative to research, develop and implement an Integrated Travel Program (Cal-ITP) that will enable California residents and visitors to plan and pay for travel across multiple modes of transportation, including bus, metro, light and intercity rail, paratransit, bike hire, and ride-hailing services in California.
-The Minimum Viable Products (MVP) or pilot test for California Intercity Passenger Rail system commenced for the Capitol Corridor service, and while it builds on other MVP efforts for bus and light rail transit, the passenger rail operating environment presents unique challenges to overcome for both operations and the banking system.
-While CCJPA will work with the State to continue supporting this effort, including receiving more funding in FY 2022-23, we are also is working with CalSTA/Caltrans DRMT to explore governance options so that the fiscal oversight of Cal-ITP can eventually be handed off from CCJPA.
+The Minimum Viable Product (MVP) or pilot test for California Intercity Passenger Rail system commenced for the Capitol Corridor service, and while it builds on other MVP efforts for bus and light rail transit, the passenger rail operating environment presents unique challenges to overcome for both operations and the banking system.
+While CCJPA will work with the State to continue supporting this effort, we are also is working with CalSTA/Caltrans DRMT to explore governance options so that the fiscal oversight of Cal-ITP can eventually be handed off from CCJPA.
+Programmatically, Cal-ITP will require a currently estimated \$6 million per year to continue to support Cal-ITP through FY 2024-25).
+This funding request is included in Table 9-1.